vincode-io/Zavala/README.md

 can be implemented due to time constraints.
 Some features can't be implemented because they conflict with other ones.
 We also have specific [Design Goals](https://github.com/vincode-io/Zavala/wiki/Design-Goals).
 All input is welcome, but the primary project contributors have final say in the design.

-Keep in mind, this is an application in the very early stages of development.
-You should not entrust any important information to it.
-It is a little buggy and incomplete.
-I recommend that any important documents you create with it, you back up by exporting them as OPML files.

-[Pre-release Download](https://github.com/vincode-io/Zavala/releases/latest/download/Zavala.app.zip) (Requires macOS 11 Big Sur)

-You can install the [TestFlight.app](https://developer.apple.com/testflight/) on your iPad or iPhone and get the TestFlight version of Zavala for iOS by clicking this [link](https://testflight.apple.com/join/iFbND23m) on your iPhone or iPad.

 ## Code Contributions